Armenians violate ceasefire 30 times throughout the day

 Baku.
-2 November.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 30 times throughout the day.
+1 November.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 30 times throughout the day, Report informs citing the press service of the Defense Ministry of Azerbaijan.

-The positions of Azerbaijan Army were fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Bash Garvand, Abdinli, Yusifjanly, Marzili villages of Aghdam region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Kurdlar villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam and Khojavend regions.
+The positions of Azerbaijan Army were fired from positions of Armenian military units located near the occupied Chilaburt village of Terter region, Nemirli, Garagashly, Kangarli, Saryjaly, Marzili villages of Aghdam region, Ashaghy Veysalli, Garakhanbayli, Kurdlar villages of Fuzuli region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.

 News DepartmentNews Author